movestore/dynBrownianBridge/README.md

 Estimates a utilisation distribution of your tracked animals using the dynamic Brownian Bridge Movement Model.
 A map with (a) contour(s) is generated.

 ## Documentation
 Based on a user-defined grid size and extent, a raster is defined on top of the area of the input data tracks.
-Using the R-function brownian.bridge.dyn(), this App calculates the utilisation distributions (UD) of the individual tracks in this area that are then combined as UD Volumes across all tracks.
+Using the R-function brownian.bridge.dyn(), this App calculates the utilisation distributions (UD; =occurance distribution) of the individual tracks in this area that are then combined as UD Volumes across all tracks.
 These summed values represent the probabilities with which a random animal of the data set can be found in a the specific grid cell in the time frame.
 With user-specified contour percentages, minimum areas of these probabilities are visualised, a red outline of the 0.999 contour is added.

 Some parameters of the funtion brownian.bridge.dyn() are fixed, as they do not influence the results strongly (window.size=31, margin=11).
 The time step is used as `data_resol/15` and the location error has to be provided by the user (see below).